Location: Hyannis, MA Category: Staff Positions Posted On: Thu Jul 23 2020 Job Description:

-Incorporating into instruction, student Career and Education Plan activities, including but not limited to: goal exploration; an inventory of each student's interests/values/aspirations; skills inventory; computer exploration of occupational choices that relate to student interests and skills, and the exploration of career ladders.
+Incorporating into instruction student Career and Education Plan activities including but not limited to: goal exploration; an inventory of each student's interests/values/aspirations; skills inventory; computer exploration of occupational choices that relate to student interests and skills, and the exploration of career ladders.

 Teaching the required number of sessions weekly/yearly, Monday and Wednesday, 6:30 PM to 9:30 PM (adding make-up sessions when required).

-Preparing and submitting weekly lesson plans that align with the ESOL Curriculum Frameworks and CCRASE standards.
+Preparing and submitting weekly lesson plans that align with the ESL Curriculum Frameworks and CCRASE standards.

 Monitoring and recording student attendance accurately, communicating attendance challenges on a daily basis to advising staff and/or program administrators, and submitting student and volunteer attendance records at the end of the last class of each month.

 Referring students to advising or administrative staff when necessary.

 Continuous and timely communication with advising and administrative staff regarding any student, class, curriculum, and programmatic challenges or issues.